ChrisWhealy/DistributedSystemNotes/Lecture 22.md

 The inclusion set does not contain the least upper bound member `{true, false}` neither does it contain the upper bound `{empty, true, false}`.

 In order to resolve such a conflict, we would need to implement some sort of consensus algorithm.
-However, because consensus algorithms are expensive, we really don't want to implement one unless we really need to.
+However, because consensus algorithms are expensive, we really don't want to implement one unless we need to.

-So generally, if the updates your replicas are receiving can be thought of as the members of a set this ***is*** a join-semilattice, then we can resolve the requirements of strong convergence by taking the least upper bound.
+So generally, if the updates your replicas are receiving can be thought of as the members of a set that is a join-semilattice, then we can resolve the requirements of strong convergence by taking the least upper bound.
 This also means we do ***not*** need to implement a consensus algorithm.

 So, here's an informal claim: